sabareeshs786/robust-auth-system-backend/README.md

   - ### Authenticator app can be used for the MFA after scanning the QR code that is displayed and entering the 6-digit code
   - ### User email address can also be used for the MFA.
 The 6-digit verification code will be sent to registered email address whenever a login is attempted
   - ### To disable MFA, the identity of the user is verified again with the verification code that is sent to the registered email address of the user
+  - ### Both frontend and backend microservices are Dockerized